berkeley-cs61as/markdown-courseware/textbook/chapter16 6 - scheme1.scm and Generic Operators/section02 Tagged Data.md

 ## The Big Idea

-The first problem we're going to tackle is how to keep track of types of data.
+The first problem we're going to tackle is keeping track of data types.

-Think back to Lesson 4 where we defined rational numbers.
-We represented these numbers as a pair, where the `car` is the numerator and the `cdr` is the denominator.
-Meanwhile, our friend Ben Bitdiddle defined complex numbers.
-He represented these numbers as a pair as well, where the `car` is the real part and the `cdr` is the imaginary part.
+Think back to Lesson 4 where we implemented rational numbers.
+We made the decision to store rational numbers as a pair, where the `car` held the numerator and the `cdr` held the denominator.
+Meanwhile, our frenemy, Ben Bitdiddle, implemented complex numbers.
+He represented these numbers as a pair as well: the `car` held the real part and the `cdr` held the imaginary part.

 ![](/static/pair_3.4.PNG)

-Now, if we see a pair whose `car` is 3 and whose `cdr` is 4, does that represent the fraction 3/4 or the complex number 3+4i?
-In short, we don't know!
-We need some way of associating this pair with a particular type.
+Now, given a pair whose `car` is 3 and whose `cdr` is 4, how can we tell if the given data represents the rational number 3/4 or the complex number 3+4i?
+Because the raw data we are given can be interpreted either way, we can't know for sure!
+In fact, the pair may be neither of the two and actually represent some other data type.
+That's why need a system to associate data with its particular type.

 (Sidenote: Okay, at this point you might be mad at Ben--why did he have to use the same representation as us!
 However, he really isn't to blame.
 Even if he uses a different internal representation, we **cannot** use this distinction to check the type of the data: this would break data abstraction barriers!)

-The solution is _tagged data_: Each datum carries around its own type information.
-We accomplish this by attaching a tag to all of our data.
-To accomplish this, we're going to need a constructor `attach-tag` and the selectors `type-tag` and `contents`.
+The solution is to have_tagged data_: Each datum carries around information about its type.
+We can do this by attaching tags to all our data.
+To accomplish this, we need a constructor to tag our data: `attach-tag` and selectors to grab the tag and the data from a piece of tagged data: `type-tag` and `contents`.

-Here's one set of possible definitions for these functions.
+Here's a possible implementation for handling tagged data.

     (define (attach-tag tag data)
         (cons tag data))